jonkalev/jonkalev.github.io/_pages/about.md

  I never thought I would be a rancher, even though my grandfather was, as was his, and his father before him.
 After two plus decades of practicing architecture and planning at the age of 54 I retired and bought my family's ranch.  <p>
+Maybe its in my blood as they say, I spent my year sin high school workign at the local stockayard.
+Monday thru friday I watered fed animals, friday was sale day when for 24 hours we sorted and loaded cattle.
-Raising cattle requires days on end working in solitude.
+Raising cattle requires long days and weeks working in solitude.
 In all honesty I work harder now then when I worked a real job.
-Instead of a computer screen and mediatiating disputes between those developing a landscape and those seeking to preservation, I listen to silence and watch a blue sky and thunderstroms roll in from the Gulf of Mexico in the afternoons.
+Instead of a computer screen and mediatiating disputes between those developing a landscape and seeking preservation, I listen to silence  as I work fences and check cow,s watch a blue sky and thunderstroms roll in from the Gulf of Mexico in the afternoons.
-    Make no mistake it is hard, brutally physical work but it connects you deeply to the land, in that connection is a sublime beauty.
+  Make no mistake it is brutally hard physical work but it connects you deeply to the land, in that connection is a sublime beauty.

   My choice to pick up a camera came after having taken a year sabbatical working as an alpine guide in the San Juan mountains of southwest Colorado.
+My formal training as an architect and landscaper architect did not prepare me for understading avalanche risk of a snowpack, knowing what trails went where and how to deal with bears but it was infinitely more rewarding.
 In the process of recovery from the "real world" I saw what can best be described as a community formed of a geology and geography as opposed to the traditional view of man imposing his will upon a landscape.
 Forests became less a vista or scenic experience and more a host organism.
+The best way I found to explore these experiences of landscapes is with my camera and drawing.
 <p>
-  I'm always interested in developing compelling content, especially if its portraiture, storytelling or related to rural culture and their respective landscapes.
+  I'm always interested in developing compelling content, especially if its related to rural culture and their respective landscapes.
 Always open to ideas and dialogue.
 I work alone, natural light, little or no editing, minimalist approach.
 One camera, a fuji xpro-3 and three fixed lenses, 16, 35, and 50.

   I make no effort to market myself, no promos, etc. just word of mouth or if you stumble upon this site or instagram account.